Pensions and divorce: our top five frequently asked questions

 - What can the ex-spouse/civil partner do with a pension credit?

-If the scheme does not allow the ex-spouse/civil partner to become a member, the transfer value can be paid to a personal pension.
-If the pension credit is coming from an occupational scheme, a Section 32 will also be an option.
+If the scheme does not allow the ex-spouse/civil partner to become a member, the transfer value can be paid to another pension plan that is willing to accept it.

-The value could also be transferred to a scheme the ex-spouse/civil partner is already a member of, if the rules of the receiving scheme allow.
+The value could also be transferred to a scheme the ex-spouse/civil partner is already a member of, if the rules of the receiving scheme allow it.

-If the pension credit originated from crystallised benefits such as an annuity, a DB pension in payment or funds in drawdown, it is not possible for the ex-spouse/civil partner to take any tax free cash.
+If the pension credit originated from crystallised benefits such as an annuity, a defined benefit pension in payment or funds in drawdown, it is not possible for the ex-spouse/civil partner to take any tax-free cash.
 This is called a disqualifying pension credit.

 - Is it possible to apply a pension sharing order when you are not married or in a civil partnership?